 There was no evidence available on topical oestrogen to manage pelvic organ prolapse.
-In the committee's experience, women with urogenital atrophy have more pronounced symptoms of pelvic organ prolapse.
-Treatment with a vaginal oestrogen reduces the effect of the atrophy and improves symptoms.
+In the committee's experience, women with menopause-associated genitourinary symptoms and signs have more pronounced symptoms of pelvic organ prolapse.
+Treatment with a vaginal oestrogen improved genitourinary symptoms and signs.
 The committee noted that vaginal oestrogen is available in a pessary, a cream or an oestrogen-releasing ring.